Service to Detroit, Michigan

 The Tunnel Bus operates on a published scheduled, and the buses are fully accessible.
 Visit the published schedule web page.

-Special Event service goes to all concerts and home games at Comerica Park and Ford Field.
+Special Event service goes to all concerts and home games at Comerica Park, Ford Field and Little Caesars Arena.
 However, service is not provided to "all day" concerts/events, as we cannot operate buses on a continuous back-and-forth manner.
-(Example: Hoedown at Comerica Park.)
+(Example: Hoedown)

 Due to high ridership levels for sporting events and concerts, buses are often filled to capacity when leaving from the Windsor International Transit Terminal.
 This means they cannot pick up passengers at other bus stops.
 We strongly suggest you board the bus at the Transit Terminal (300 Chatham Street West) if attending this type of event.